llpeterson/e2e/udp.md

 up to 64K possible ports, clearly not enough to identify all the processes on all the hosts in the Internet.
 Fortunately, ports are not interpreted across the entire Internet, but only on a single host.
-That is, a process is really identified by a port on some particular host—a (port, host) pair.
-In fact, this pair constitutes the demultiplexing key for the UDP protocol.
+That is, a process is really identified by a port on some particular host: a (port, host) pair.
+This pair constitutes the demultiplexing key for the UDP protocol.

 The next issue is how a process learns the port for the process to which it wants to send a message.
 Typically, a client process initiates a